ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/server-wide/toggle-dynamic-database-distribution.dotnet.markdown

 {NOTE: }

 * In [dynamic database distribution](../../../server/clustering/distribution/distributed-database#dynamic-database-distribution) mode,
-if a databse node is down, another cluster node is added to the database group to compensate.
+if a database node is down, another cluster node is added to the database group to compensate.

 * Use this operation to toggle dynamic distribution for a particular database group.